ILoveBacteria/cheatsheet/Django/README.md

     # ...
 ```

-The `list_display` tuple can reference any attribute of the object being listed.
-It can also reference a method in the admin.ModelAdmin itself.
-Modify `PersonAdmin` again:
+It can also reference a method in the admin.ModelAdmin itself:

 ```python
 @admin.register(Person)